kazurayam/VisualInspectionTutorial/docs/index.md

                     FileType.TXT,                            // (7)

-This gives the file extenstion `txt` to the file.
-The `com.kazurayam.materialstore.filesystem.FileType` enum declares many concrete FileType instances ready to use.
+\(7\) assigns a file extension `txt` to the file name.
+The `com.kazurayam.materialstore.FileType` enum declares many concrete FileType instances ready to use.
 See
-<https://kazurayam.github.io/materialstore/api/com/kazurayam/materialstore/core/filesystem/FileType.html> for the complete list.
-Also you can create your own class that implements `com.kazurayam.materialstore.filesystem.IFileType`.
-See <https://kazurayam.github.io/materialstore/api/com/kazurayam/materialstore/core/filesystem/IFileType.html>
+[`com.kazurayam.materialstore.core.FileType`](https://kazurayam.github.io/materialstore/api/com/kazurayam/materialstore/core/FileType.html) for the complete list.
+You can also create your own class that implements `com.kazurayam.materialstore.IFileType`.
+See <https://kazurayam.github.io/materialstore/api/com/kazurayam/materialstore/core/IFileType.html>.
+You can use your custom FileType wherever a FileType enum is accepted.

 ### Metadata

-You can associate various metadata to each materials.
-A typical metadata of a screenshot of a web page displayed on browser is the URL string (e.g., "https://www.google.com/?q=selenium").
-In our first sample code we do not make use of the Metadata at all.
-So I wrote a placeholder:
+You can associate various metadata to each Material instances.
+The URL string (e.g., "https://www.google.com/?q=selenium") is a typical metadata of a screenshot of a web page.

+The `T01HelloMaterialstoreTest` does not really make use of the Metadata.
+So, I wrote `Metadata.NULL_OBJECT` to fill the required parameter.

                     Metadata.NULL_OBJECT,                (8)

-We will cover how to make full use of Metadata later.
+I will cover how to make full use of Metadata later.

-### Types of objects to write
+### Types of objects writeable into the Store

 The javadoc of the [`Store`](https://kazurayam.github.io/materialstore/api/com/kazurayam/materialstore/core/filesystem/Store.html) shows that it can accept multiple types of object as input to write into the `store`: